VisualFP/docs/SA/design_concept/content/poc/ui.typ

 4. Render the inferred function definition

 == Functional Reactive Programming
-Threepenny includes a #ac("FRP") library, which follows the concepts described by Conal Elliott and Paul Hudak.
+Threepenny includes an #ac("FRP") library, which follows the concepts described by Conal Elliott and Paul Hudak.
 #ac("FRP") has two main concepts: Events and Behaviors.
 An Event is defined as a list of occurrences in time.
 A Behavior represents a value that changes over time.
 @frp_elliott_hudak

-While the first intention was to build the #ac("PoC") with a #ac("FRP") architecture, it became clear over time that Threepenny's #ac("FRP") library is not yet ready for more complex use-cases like VisualFP's function editor.
+While the first intention was to build the #ac("PoC") with an #ac("FRP") architecture, it became clear over time that Threepenny's #ac("FRP") library is not yet ready for more complex use-cases like VisualFP's function editor.
 The main problem is that no function allows it to merge multiple events.
 Implementing the #ac("FRP") architecture through Threepenny could be considered again once the #ac("FRP") library is replaced by reactive-banana #footnote("https://github.com/HeinrichApfelmus/reactive-banana").
 The author of Threepenny, Heinrich Apfelmus, plans to do that in a future release @threepenny-frp-replacement.